ek8203/CarND-Traffic-Sign-Classifier-Project/CarND_writeup_P2.md

 #### 3. Describe how you trained your model.
 The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.

 To train the model, I used the AdamOptimizer with a learning rate of 0.001.
-The number of epochs used was 40.
+The number of epochs used was 20.
 The batch size was 150.
 I did not try different types of the optimizer.
-A change of the lerning rate did not give me better results.
+A change of the learning rate did not give me better results.
 But I increased the batch size from from initial 128 for 150 to improve the accuracy.
 Also I increase the dropout keep probability from to 0.75.
-I found that the accuracy level was suturating at abote 40 epochs so I kept it at that level.
+I found that the accuracy level started to saturate after about 15-20 epochs so I kept it at that level. *(Code cell [25])*

 #### 4. Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.

-My final model results were:
+My final model results were *(Code cell [26])*:
 * training set accuracy of 100%
-* validation set accuracy of 97.7%
+* validation set accuracy of 99.5%
-* test set accuracy of 96.2%
+* test set accuracy of 96.7%

 If an iterative approach was chosen:

 * What was the first architecture that was tried and why was it chosen?
     * *The firrst architecture was the original Lenet-5 from the lab.
 I ran it after simple pre-processing of the training dataset and get validation accuracy of about 93%.*
 * What were some problems with the initial architecture?
-    * *The problem was quit low accuracy - I could not get more than 93-95% depending on the number of epochs I was running.
-My goal was to get at least 97%*
+    * *The problem was in quit low accuracy - I could not get more than 93-95% depending on the number of epochs I was running.
+My goal was to get at least 97% and I got it after modifying the model architecture and adding more data.
+But it required at least 40 ecpochs to run.
+The real breakthrough I got after I realized that the training data is destributed in classes not even: the difference between class sizes could be almost 2000 images!
+After "leveling" the classes in the training dataset the validation accuracy jumped to 99% in 10 epoches.
+Unfortunately it did not improve the test accuracy too much.*
 * How was the architecture adjusted and why was it adjusted?
 Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
 One common justification for adjusting an architecture would be due to overfitting or underfitting.
 A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.
     * *First I added more data in the training dataset by doing data augmentation.
 I changed the normalization method to "min-max".
 I gave me additional 2% of accuracy.
 Then I added data dropouts in the flat layer and reached about 96-97%.
 The I tryed to modify the model architecture itself.
 I noticed that the model peforms better by expanding the flat layer (or, maybe, because of deeper convolutions).
 So I tested three models with different size of the flat layers.
 I also noticed that making the convolutions too deep affects the performance of the model - it runs too slow.
-So I made a trade off between the accuracy and performance and picked the medium size model (Lenet_2 - code cell [18]) as the final.*
+So I made a trade off between the accuracy and performance and picked the medium size model (Lenet_2 - code cell [24]) as the final.*
 * Which parameters were tuned?
 How were they adjusted and why?
     * *The other parameters I adjusted were:*
         - Number of epochs